Here's How Your Trade United Airlines Holdings Inc. (UAL) Aggressively Right Now

 Deutsche Bank gave a rating of “Buy” to UAL, setting the target price at $60 in the report published on February 22nd of the current year.

-During the last 5 trading sessions, UAL fell by -4.94%, which changed the moving average for the period of 200-days by +63.26% in comparison to the 20-day moving average, which settled at $56.29.
-In addition, United Airlines Holdings Inc. saw 22.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UAL rose by +2.43%, which changed the moving average for the period of 200-days by +49.57% in comparison to the 20-day moving average, which settled at $55.41.
+In addition, United Airlines Holdings Inc. saw 25.78% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading